Carscafmoo/goly/README.md

 API
 ====
 The Goly API accepts and returns JSON data.
 Generally, model endpoints are plural (e.g., `/users/` rather than `/user/`).
 All canonical endpoints end in a slash (e.g. `/users/` rather than `/users`); failing to specify the slash will result in a redirect, so should still serve the same content, but you may need to specifically follow redirects in your request if you omit the slash.
+Multi-word endpoints use dashes, not underscores (e.g. `/users/update-password/` rather than `users/update_password`).
+Query parameters use underscores (e.g. `users/index/?sort_order=` rather than `/users/index/?sort-order=`)

 Each response will include a `status_code` and a `data` attribute.

 Errors will return an HTTP status code in the 400 range.
-The response for an error will include a `detail` key in the returned data, with information about the error.
+The response for an error will include a `detail` attribute in the returned data, with information about the error.

 OK responses will include a `status_code` in the 200 range.
 The resulting `data` attribute will depend on the endpoint in question; each is described below.
-Note that array data is always returned as an object pointing to an array; this is due to a somewhat obscure security concern detailed [here](http://flask.pocoo.org/docs/0.10/security/#json-security).
+Note that array data is always returned as an attribute pointing to an array; this is due to a somewhat obscure security concern detailed [here](http://flask.pocoo.org/docs/0.10/security/#json-security).
 Empty return values are provided as empty objects, so it is always save to JSON decode the `data` attribute of a response.

 User API
 ----